pyca/cryptography/docs/hazmat/primitives/cryptographic-hashes.rst

 .. note::

-    As of OpenSSL 1.1.0 BLAKE2 is only supported as an unkeyed hash with no personalization or salting features.
+    As of OpenSSL 1.1.0 BLAKE2 is only supported as an un-keyed hash with no personalization or salting features.

 .. class:: BLAKE2b(digest_size)